spolentarutti44/alternative-humane-helper/README.md

 2. Switch between Calendar and List views
 3. Click "Add Schedule" to create a new appointment
 4. Select type: appointment, transport, medical, or grooming
-5. Link to animals, fosters, or volunteers
+5. Link to furry friends, fosters, or volunteers
 6. Set date, time, and location

 ### Recording Donations